 Overall during his tenure on campus, Elizondo has helped coach 20 All-Big West runners (six men, 14 women) and six all-region honorees in cross country.

-He began his coaching career with Brentwood School in Los Angeles where he served as head boys' and girls' track and field coach and assistant boys' and girls' cross country coach.
+Elizondo began his coaching career with the Brentwood School in Los Angeles where he served as head boys' and girls' track and field coach and assistant boys' and girls' cross country coach.
 With Elizondo on staff, the boys' cross country team qualified for state championships on six different occasions and achieved five top-five finishes, placing third as a team in 2001.
 The girls' program advanced to the state meet twice as a team and sent an individual on two other occasions.
 In 2003, a Brentwood School runner won the individual title.

-On the track, Elizondo's athletes have set 23 school records since his appointment as head coach in 2003.
+On the track, Elizondo's athletes set 23 school records since his appointment as head coach in 2003.

+Elizondo also played an active role in coaching education throughout Southern California.
 He joined the LA84 Foundation in 2007, an organization endowed through surplus funds from the 1984 Los Angeles Olympic Games that works to serve youth through sport and increase knowledge of sport and its impact on people's lives.
-As Associate of Education Services, Elizondo assisted in organizing clinics and workshops for over 1,600 high school cross country and track and field coaches in the Southern Calif. area.
+As Associate of Education Services, Elizondo assisted in organizing clinics and workshops for over 1,600 high school cross country and track and field coaches in the Southern California area.